 - All US Citizens 16-years of age and older must present a valid passport to travel outside of the country to Canada, even by car or boat.

-- Exceptions include kids age 15 and under who can present an original or copy of their birth certificate or other proof of citizenship to travel by land or sea to Canada, Mexico, Bermuda and 17 Caribbean nations.
+- Exceptions include kids age 15 and under who, thanks to the Western Hemisphere Travel Initiative, can present an original or copy of their birth certificate or other proof of citizenship to travel by land or sea to Canada, Mexico, Bermuda and 17 Caribbean nations.

-- Teens between the ages of 16 and 18, when traveling with an organized group, can follow the same procedures as younger children.
+- Teens between the ages of 16 and 18, when traveling with an organized group, can follow the same procedures as younger children per the Western Hemisphere Travel Initiative.
 If not with a group, they, as all adults, will need their own passports.

 - All new US passports must be Biometric Electronic passports

 - Plan ahead for any government-issued documentation because waits can be long.
-The Department of State expects a record-high of more than 20 million passport applications in Fiscal Year 2017, increasing the competition for quick service.
+The Department of State received more than 19 million passport applications in Fiscal Year 2018, increasing the competition for quick service.

 Never Plan to Fly Internationally?
 Get a US Passport Card

 To meet demand, the US developed the U.S. Passport Card.
-This wallet-sized document — only good for land and sea cross-border travel between the U. S. and certain Western Hemisphere countries — utilizes a vicinity-read radio frequency identification (RFID) chip to give DHS officers access to photographs and other biographical information before the traveler reaches the inspection booth.
-According to the DHS, “for privacy protection, no personal information is stored on the electronic chip itself.”
-It is not valid for international travel by air, but it only costs $55 for applicants age 16 and older whether or not they already have a passport book.
-It cannot be done online because you will need to submit one photo and your forms to an agent in person; visit U S. Department of State for applications and information.
+This wallet-sized RealID document — only good for land and sea cross-border travel between the U. S. and Canada, Mexico, the Caribbean and Bermuda.
+It is not valid for international travel by air, but it only costs $65 for applicants age 16 and older whether or not they already have a passport book.
+It can be applied for online if you already have a passport or expired passport card to send in by mail.
+Otherwise, you will need to submit one color photo and your forms to an agent in person; visit U S. Department of State for applications and information.

 Ordering U.S. Passports By Mail

 Potential applicants renewing by mail must meet certain qualifications (see website) and provide their expired passports.
-Xerox everything, then bring it back to your authorized district mail center, or send it directly to the nearest Passport Center, as noted on the website, US State Department Passport Info.
+Xerox everything, then bring it back to your authorized district mail center, or send it directly to the nearest Passport Center.(Several are noted on the website Passport Info.)